Kinetic Equilibrium Prediction at TCV using RAPTOR and FBT: Physics models and codes

 Particle sources are not yet included in the model, such that $S_{e} = 0$.
 Similarly, the heat flux $Q_{e,i}$, is assumed to be proportional to $n_{e,i}\chi_{e,i}\frac{\partial T_{e,i}}{\partial \hat{\rho}}$, after neglecting convective and pinch terms, including the particle flux $\Gamma _{e,i}$ contribution.
 The latter appears in the electron density diffusion equation as: $\Gamma _e \sim -D_e\frac{\partial n_e}{\partial\hat{\rho}} + V_e n_e$.
 The diffusivity coefficient $\chi_{e,i}$ and $V_e/D_e$ are then to be evaluated through one of the fast transport models implemented in RAPTOR, namely the ad-hoc analytical formulation \cite{felici_real-time_2011_thesis}, Bohm-gyroBohm model \cite{erba_validation_1998}, gradient-based model \cite{teplukhina_simulation_2017} (all based on empirical observations of the plasma confinement) and the QuaLiKiz neural network surrogate model \cite{citrin_real-time_2015}.
-These reduced models allow RAPTOR to bypass the numerically demanding calculation of tokamak nonlinear turbulence, thus making it particularly suitable for applications requiring rapid transport simulations.
+These reduced models allow RAPTOR to bypass the numerically demanding calculation of tokamak turbulence while retaining the main nonlinear interactions, making it particularly suitable for applications requiring rapid transport simulations.

-In this work, we refer to a \textit{pre-shot simulation} as a rapid prediction of a plasma discharge trajectory, given a fixed equilibrium, derived from a set of programmed engineering parameters and validated only against past experiments, to help in the preparation, validation and optimization of a scenario.
-We call \textit{pulse schedule} the set of engineering parameters and pre-computed information that is required by RAPTOR and FBT before the shot, currently including: requirements for the total plasma current in-vessel position and shape, engineering parameters of the heating systems (power, absorption factor, etc.) and gas reference.
+In this work, we refer to a \textit{pre-shot simulation} the rapid prediction of a plasma discharge trajectory, given a fixed equilibrium, derived from a set of programmed engineering parameters and validated only against past experiments, to help in the preparation, validation and optimization of a scenario.
+We call \textit{pulse schedule} the set of engineering parameters and pre-computed information that is required by RAPTOR and FBT before the shot, currently including: requirements for the total plasma current, in-vessel position and shape, engineering parameters of the heating systems (power, absorption factor, etc.) and gas reference.
 TCV is equipped with two NBI launchers and multiple gyrotrons.
-We focus in this work on ohmic and NBI-1 heated cases, since NBI is the primary heating system used for H-mode studies in TCV.
+We focus in this work on ohmic and NBI heated cases, since NBI is the primary heating system used for H-mode studies in TCV and we focus on L and H modes and their transition.
 The primary challenge of rapid full discharge simulations lies in the interdependence of transport equations and equilibrium, heating and current drive sources.
 We present here the choices that have been made in the spirit of keeping the model fast, flexible and easily expandable.